 We did a number of 90-0 mph ABS panic stops with the car on a deserted country road, and it stopped straight and true every time with no fade.
 The brakes have a nice, progressive power application through the pedal.

-The all-new Pontiac G6 is much roomier than the previous Grand Am.
-It offers good road manners and excellent overall function, especially at these initial prices.
-It does its job well and should be a big seller for Pontiac in the years to come, especially when the line expands to coupes, convertibles and high-performance versions.
+The Pontiac G6 is a roomy car that offers good road manners and excellent overall function, especially at initial prices.
+It does its job well and sales numbers will surely increase now that the line has been fleshed out with coupes, convertibles, high-performance and a low-price leader.

 Orion Township, Michigan.